 How can I start planning my Lhasa Tour?

-If you need help finding a reliable Tibetan-owned agency, fill out our free-to-use Tibet Travel Service form and we will forward the information to one of our highly recommended locally owned Tibetan travel agents, who will contact you directly and give you all the help you need.
+If you need help finding a reliable Tibetan-owned agency, fill out the short form here and we will forward the information to one of our highly recommended locally owned Tibetan travel agents, who will contact you directly and give you all the help you need.
 Truly, one of the great advantages of Tibet travel is that your travel agents handle so many things for you, including getting your Tibet travel permit and helping book trains or flights from mainland China.

 Want to be ready to travel to Tibet?

 Sign up to get instant access to our FREE Tibet Travel Planning Guide that shows you exactly how to: